 Anderson SR, Belcourt GM, Langwell KM.
 Building healthy tribal nations in Montana and Wyoming through collaborative research and development.
 Am J Public Health 2005 May; 95(5):784-789.

 Manson SM, Garroutte E, Goins RT, et al. Access, relevance, and control in the research process: lessons from Indian country.
 J Aging Health 2004 Nov; 16(5 Suppl.);58S-77S.

 Community-Campus Partnerships for Health A national nonprofit organization that supports CBPR partnerships, Community-Campus Partnerships for Health (CCPH) maintains a Web site of CBPR resources, including definitions, principles, tools, reports, presentations, journal articles, syllabuses and course materials, Web links, and electronic discussion groups.
-It can be found on the Web at http://www.ccph.info.
 CCPH's biweekly e-newsletter, Partnership Matters, compiles timely announcements about CBPR grants, conferences, and publications.
-To subscribe, send an E-mail to email@example.com or visit http://depts.washington.edu/ccph/enews.html.
+To subscribe, send an email to firstname.lastname@example.org.

 Community-Based Public Health Caucus This group, affiliated with the American Public Health Association, is guided by the belief that "community lies at the heart of public health, and that interventions work best when they are rooted in the values, knowledge, expertise, and interests of the community itself," according to its Web site, http://www.sph.umich.edu/cbphcaucus/.
 The caucus can be reached by E-mailing email@example.com.

 For further information about AHRQ's involvement in community-based participatory research, contact:

 AHRQ Senior Advisor for Minority Health